Russia warns EU Iran oil embargo will be costly

 Russia has been calling for a “step-by-step” resolution to the dispute.

-Iran should be presented with “a concrete and realistic road map, a kind of program that would be based on the principle of an action for an action,” Lavrov said.
+Iran should be presented with “a concrete and realistic road map, a kind of programme that would be based on the principle of an action for an action,” Lavrov said.

 He repeated Russia’s proposal that as a start, Iran could freeze the number of centrifuges for uranium enrichment at current levels, while global powers would refrain from imposing new sanctions.